To request a name change within Knox County, follow the steps below and coordinate with Addressing Department staff.

-Submitting Street Name Change Applications
+Submitting Name Change Applications

-- Canvass your neighbors by going door-to-door
+Canvass your neighbors by going door-to-door

-Collect the signature of every property owner and tenant along the street and obtain their opinion on the proposed name change (whether they agree or disagree).
-If a property owner cannot be reached, contact the Addressing Department for assistance.
-Note, original signatures are required on the form (no faxes or photocopies).
+Collect the signature of all affected property owners and obtain their opinion on the proposed name change (whether they agree or disagree).
+If a property owner cannot be reached, a good faith effort to contact them must be documented by the applicant.

-Street name changes require approval by the Planning Commission at their monthly meeting.
-Upon passage, the measure is forwarded to the appropriate legislative body.
+Name changes require approval by the Planning Commission at their monthly meeting.
+A final vote of approval is required by the appropriate legislative body for street name changes.

 Objections can be voiced at any time throughout this process.
-Planning Commission action regarding a street name change may be appealed to the appropriate legislative body.
-Any aggrieved party to a street name change in unincorporated Knox County has 30 days to appeal a Planning Commission decision.
+Planning Commission action regarding a name change may be appealed to the appropriate legislative body.
+Any aggrieved party to a name change in unincorporated Knox County has 30 days to appeal a Planning Commission decision.
 Within the City of Knoxville, appeals must be made within 15 days of the decision.

 Approved Street Name Changes

+Planning will send a letter to all residents and property owners along the street notifying them of the street name change and any corresponding change in their address.
+Planning will also notify the E-911 emergency system and the U.S. Postal Service.
 Residents, tenants, and property owners are responsible for notifying all correspondents about the street name change.
 This includes utility and phone companies, mortgage and insurance companies, Knox County Property Assessor, Department of Motor Vehicles, etc.

 Within the City of Knoxville, an honorary street name is an additional name assigned to a street or street segment which supplements but does not replace the official street name.